-SOSORT (The International Society of Orthopedic Scoliosis Rehabilitation and Treatment) formed in 2004, with the key members of the leading European Schroth clinics as founding members.
+SOSORT (The International Society of Orthopedic Scoliosis Rehabilitation and Treatment) was formed in 2004, with the key members of the leading European Schroth clinics as founding members.
 Since then, Schroth therapy has always been intimately involved in and follows the consensus recommendations of SOSORT.
-The 2011 SOSORT consensus on treatment guidelines for conservative scoliosis treatment define the leading members of the multidisciplinary team as MD, orthotist, and physical therapist.
+The 2011 SOSORT consensus on treatment guidelines for conservative scoliosis treatment defines the leading members of the multidisciplinary team as MD, orthotist, and physical therapist.
 The exercise methods being carried out under SOSORT treatment guidelines referred to “Physiotherapy Scoliosis Specific Exercises” (PSSE), which is inclusive of the Schroth Method.

 3. ISST – Course Program for ISST-Schroth Therapist

 The complete course includes two parts each five days with altogether 77 hours (CEU).